Documenting Tribal History, Culture and Tattoo Tradition

 She is the only European tattoo artist trained in the ancient art of hand tap tattooing which she learned while living with the Iban head-hunter tribes in Sarawak, Borneo.

-This year she is releasing a book documenting her world travels, focussing on tattoo anthropology and specifically the tattoo art of traditional tribes.
+This year, she is releasing a book documenting her world travels, focusing on tattoo anth specifically the tattoo art of traditional tribes.

 Read more about her research and expeditions below.